SixArm/rust-101/src/topics/crates/rusqlite-crate-for-sqlite-databases.md

 Finally, we insert a new row into the person table using the `execute()` method again.
 This inserts a new row with the name "Alice" and the age `30`.

-Rusqlite provides many other methods for querying and modifying data in SQLite databases, including prepared statements, transactions, and more.
-Check out the Rusqlite documentation for more information on how to use this powerful library.